 Observe the brake adjuster arm and note if the arm engages the star wheel and attempts to rotate it (Ref.
-Fig. 15 on Page K-12).
+Fig. 15).

 Fig. 15 Adjuster Mechanism

 If the adjuster arm engages and turns the star wheel, proceed.
 If the arm fails to engage the star wheel, it has been damaged and both wheel brake assemblies must be replaced.